mistrk7/librarians-balance/README.md

 Librarian's Balance is a Minecraft datapack that integrates custom trading into vanilla, applies a couple of tweaks to loot tables, and runs functions that tweak the trading system.
 This description will describe most of the features in this datapack in some detail.

-## Visual overview of the core concept to balance Librarians (please read to learn more!)
+## Visual overview of the core concept to balance Librarians

 <p align="center">
     <img src="https://github.com/user-attachments/assets/65af2e7b-9860-45b1-858c-40bbbf6c2b34" alt="Trade cycle" width="500"/>